apache/ignite/modules/platforms/nodejs/spec/README.md

 # Test Instructions #

-NodeJS Client for Apache Ignite contains [Jasmine](https://www.npmjs.com/package/jasmine) tests in to check the client behavior.
+NodeJS Client for Apache Ignite contains [Jasmine](https://www.npmjs.com/package/jasmine) tests to check the behavior of the client.

 ## Tests Installation ##